0xA18/stremio-enhanced-registry/README.md

 <h1 align="center">Stremio Enhanced Registry</h1>

 ## What is this repository for?
 This is the official repository of community-made plugins/themes for Stremio Enhanced.
-Here you can submit your own plugin/theme to appear in Stremio Enhanced in the brwose section of plugins/themes **the section will be added next update in Enhanced**.
+Here you can submit your own plugin/theme to appear in Stremio Enhanced in the browse section of plugins/themes **the section will be added next update in Enhanced**.

 ## How do I submit my plugin/theme?
 - Fork or clone this repository.